DaveBenham/VenomPremium/README.md

 # Spice Factory
 ![Spice Factory module image](doc/SpiceFactory.png)

 Spice Factory is a polyphonic complex wave splicing triple oscillator heavily inspired by the [Future Sound Systems OSC2 Recombination engine](https://www.futuresoundsystems.co.uk/returnosc2.html).
+Spice Factory attempts to replicate the features of the FSS OSC2, and then adds many additional features.

-The core concepts are two primary unipolar sound source oscillators called Positive Spice (0 to 5 volts), and Negative Spice (-5 to 0 volts), a third bipolar Slice oscillator that "cuts" the Spice waveforms into pieces, and a mixer called Splice that merges the Spice pieces into a final waveform.
-There are many controls and CV inputs to modulate the waveform, phase modulation, frequency modulation, pulse width modulation, and many VCAs for mixing and amplitude modulation, and more.
-Plus there are twelve different outputs providing lots of opportunity for feedback patching.
+The two primary unipolar sound sources are Positive Spice (0 to 5 volts), and Negative Spice (-5 to 0 volts).
+A third bipolar Slice oscillator is used as an amplitude modulator to cut the Spice waveforms into pieces.
+The Positive Spice is preserved during the positive portion of the Slice, and the Negative Spice is preserved during the negative portion of the Slice.
+The modulated Spice pieces are then merged into a cohesive complex bipolar waveform by the Splice mixer.
+This briefly describes the wave splicing capabilities of Spice Factory.
+But there are many controls and CV inputs to perform all manner of modulation throughout the entire process:
+ - Pulse width modulation
+ - Exponential frequency modulation
+ - Linear through-zero frequency modulation
+ - Spice frequency skewing that is controlled by the Slice pulse width
+ - Hard sync (phase reset)
+ - Phase modulation
+ - An external input that can be mixed with the spliced waveform
+ - Many VCAs for mixing and amplitude modulation

+All inputs can be modulated at audio rates.
+The module can also be put into an LFO mode for creation of interesting low frequency modulation shapes.

+There are a total of twelve outputs available for use as audio or CV throughout your patch, providing many opportunities for feedback modulation.

+Since Spice Factory emulates the FSS OSC2 feature set as a starting point, the techniques demonstrated in the [DivKid video on the FSS OSC2](https://www.youtube.com/watch?v=Vy23uZSsdLY) can be applied to Spice Factory as well.
+Just remember that many of the OSC2 concepts have been renamed in Spice Factory.
+Of course many more techniques are available with the additional controls unique to the Spice Factory.

+### Anti-aliasing and the OVER SAMPLE button
+Spice Factory is a purely digital implementation with many non-linear processes that can lead to high frequency outputs.
+High frequency content that is above the Nyquist frequency (1/2 the VCV sample rate) is reflected down and perceived as inharmonic audio aliasing.
+The aliasing is usually not desired, so Spice Factory offers oversampling options to mitigate aliasing.

+The square OverSample button in the upper left corner provides the following options
+- Off
+- 2x
+- 4x
+- 8x
+- 16x
+- 32x

+Inputs are upsampled to the oversample rate using interpolation.
+All computations are performed at the higher overample rate.
+At the end a low pass filter is used to remove high frequency content that would otherwise be aliased, and then the result is downsampled back to the VCV sample rate at the outputs.
+Note that oversampling cannot remove aliasing that already exists within inputs.

+Oversampling is computationally expensive, so it is best to use the lowest level of oversampling that provides acceptable results.
+Typically 4x or 8x provide good audio results when the VCV sample rate is 44 or 48 kHz, but lower levels may be acceptable.
+Oversampling is not needed for low frequency outputs.

+### Polyphony and the RESET POLY button
+Spice Factory is fully polyphonic.
+The number of channels for all outputs is determined by the maximum channel count found across all inputs.
+Monophonic inputs are replicated to match the output channel count.
+Polyphonic inputs with fewer channels assume constant 0 volts for the missing channels.

+If you have a Spice Factory patch that uses feedback, then when you remove the external polyphonic input, the outputs will continue to be polyphonic due to the feedback.
+In this case you can press the Reset Poly button to temporarily force all outputs to be monophonic.
+When you release the button the feedback will still be monophonic, so the outputs will remain monophonic.

 ## SLICE oscillator section
 ![Slice oscillator section image](doc/SliceSection.png)